atsheehan/curriculum/lessons/compound-data-structure/compound-data-structure.md

 ### Instructions

-The variable `@twitter_data` located in `twitter_data.rb` contains twitter usernames and relevant fields of those usernames.
+The method `twitter_data` returns twitter usernames and relevant fields of those usernames.
 Write a program in `code.rb` that traverses through the compound data structure to print out some data in a particular format and answer a series of questions.

 #### Write code to print out data in a particular format